Everything you need to know about confidentiality

 If I learn in our conversations that you are planning harm to yourself or others, I am obligated to take action towards safety.
 This may mean that I get you to the hospital.
 It may mean I call the police.
 It may mean that I warn the person threatened.
 If you have physically or sexually abused a child and are that child’s caretaker, I will have to report this so it can be investigated.

 You may have heard that the Safe Act in New York requires that mental health professionals report any client to the authorities who possesses a gun and is likely engage in conduct that puts people or themselves at risk.
 The authorities would then revoke that person’s permit to possess a firearm.

 That is true, but, when they wrote the law, they defined mental health professionals as psychologists, psychiatrists, registered nurses, and social workers.
-In their haste, they left out licensed mental health counselors and certified alcohol and substance abuse counselors, which is what I am.
+In their haste, they left out licensed mental health counselors and certified alcohol counselors which is what I am.
+(They also left out substance abuse counselors.)
 This leaves me in a very ambiguous position.
-On one hand, the intent of the law was clearly to include me and my colleagues, on the other hand, they could have, and didn’t.
+On one hand, the intent of the law was clearly to include me and my colleagues, on the other hand, they could have, but didn’t.

 The way I have settled this for myself is to do what I have always done.
 If I learn you are planning harm to yourself or others, I take action towards safety.
 This may mean that I get you to the hospital.
 It may mean I call the police.
 Confidentiality is important, but saving lives is more important.

 Theoretically, a judge can order me to testify or submit my records to court.
 However, in thirty-five years, I have only had one subpoena to do this and, in that case, I evoked privileged communication and the request was withdrawn.
 I would do the same if it ever happened again.